samwesto/Monte-Carlo-Redistricting/README.md

 num: the number of maps to be returned

 #### Output
-A given number of overly dispered maps
+A given number of overly dispersed maps

 ![Starting Points](RoddenStartingPs.png)